 Banks sometimes offer loans dubbed "debt consolidation loans," typically personal loans packaged for the purpose of consolidation.
 Knowing that you intend to consolidate is useful, because the bank otherwise may have concerns about your existing debt load.

 Another common approach to debt consolidation is a home equity loan.
 Secured loans normally offer lower interest rates than personal loans, though banks often have options with no upfront closing costs for each type.
 Another major benefit of an equity loan is that the interest payments are typically tax-deductible.

 Despite the significant financial benefits of debt consolidation, this financial maneuver isn't without risks.
 A major risk of using home equity to consolidate is that you the lender places another lien on your property.
 If you fail to repay the debt, you could lose the home.

 Also, people sometimes consolidate debt without adjusting spending habits.
-After consolidation, you end up with a number of existing credit cards with no balances.
-Continuing to borrow and spend causes you to add the new debt that you take on to your consolidated debt balances, which exacerbates your financial troubles.
+After consolidation, you'll end up with a number of existing credit cards with no balances.
+Continuing to borrow and spend will add the new debt on to your consolidated debt balances, which may only exacerbate your financial troubles.